fedhere/MLPNS2023/HW2_distributions/README.md

 PLOT the distributions of all sample means (together for all distributions).
 Mandatory: as a histogram.
 Optional: in any other way you think is convincing

+Your notebook must:

+generate the distributions, correctly generated for each of the 5 ditributions, all with same mean.

+display all plots: a scatter plot per distribution and a histogram of all distributions, usual rules for plotting applying: visible and readable axes, title, legend, caption.

+each plot must have a caption which describes the plot in terms of Central Limit Theorem